justabayet/BarkBudget/README.md

 ## Deployment

-INAB is hosted on Github Pages, a free hosting service provided by Github.
+BarkBudget is hosted on Github Pages, a free hosting service provided by Github.
 The app is automatically deployed to Github Pages whenever changes are pushed to the `main` branch of the Github repository.

 The deployment process is handled by a Github Actions workflow that uses the `peaceiris/actions-gh-pages` action to build and deploy the app to Github Pages.
 The workflow is triggered whenever changes are pushed to the `main` branch of the repository.